JeffVandrewJr/patron/manual-install.md

 cd patron

+# this step is important, otherwise you may run an unstable version
 git checkout v0.5.2

 # one of LibrePatron's dependencies will crash without a valid timezone setting (see notes in README)